The Indigenous Poqomchi' People

 The Poqomchi' Maya are featured in our documentary, Ancient and Modern Mayan Peoples.

-I spent the next few days visiting Poqomchi' communities.
-While it is true that, like all Maya peoples, Indigenous Poqomchi' people the Poqomchi' have incorporated elements of Christianity into their religious practices, it is far from true that they are: "... dominated by a religion that combines Roman Catholicism, ancient Mayan traditions and witchcraft."
+I spent the next few days visiting the area's Poqomchi' communities.
+While it is true that, like all Maya peoples, the Poqomchi' have incorporated elements of Christianity into their religious practices, it is not true that they are "... dominated by a religion that combines Roman Catholicism, ancient Mayan traditions and witchcraft."

-That quote is from Impact Ministries — one of many Christian missionary organizations who are effecting the erosion of Poqomchi' culture as well as misrepresenting them.
-Just like in most other cultures, the Poqomchi' celebrate events like births, marriages and the construction of new houses with a combination of alcoholic drinks, music and dancing.
-If that is witchcraft, then we are a species of witches.
+That quote is from Impact Ministries who should be ashamed of themselves for failing to learn the lessons of the last 500 years.
+They are just one of many Christian missionary organizations who are effecting the erosion of Poqomchi' culture as well as misrepresenting them.
+Just like most cultures, the Poqomchi' celebrate events like births and marriages with a combination of alcoholic drinks, music and dancing.
+If that is witchcraft, then all ancient and modern humans are a species of witches.

-The Poqomchi' have, for the most part, now entered the modern world.
+The Poqomchi' have, effectively, now entered the modern world.
 Like most of Guatemala's Maya groups, they are attempting to regain land stolen from them in colonial times.
-Indigenous Poqomchi' people Success is very rare.
-The most recent victory came in July, 2015 when close to three hundred Poqomchi' families from three communities in Alta Verapaz were officially granted title to land they had claimed for centuries.
+Success is very rare.
+The most recent victory came in July, 2015 when three hundred Poqomchi' families in the department of Alta Verapaz were officially granted title to the land their ancestors had lived on for centuries.

 The victory was especially sweet given that a hydroelectric dam project, Oxec II, had been approved just four months earlier.
-Indigenous Poqomchi' people Many Poqomchi' (and their cousins, the Q'eqchi' people) are trying to fight the project, claiming it will have large, detrimental effects on their communities and their land.
+Many Poqomchi' (along with their cousins, the indigenous Q'eqchi' people) are trying to fight the project, claiming it will have large, detrimental effects on their communities and their land.

 Ironically, many Poqomchi' men make a living today working in the construction industry on that same land.
-Indigenous Poqomchi' people Poqomchi' women still make elaborate blouses (huipiles) that are typical of most Maya women's dress found throughout Mesoamerica.
+Poqomchi' women still hand-fashion elaborate blouses (huipiles) that are typical of most Maya women's dress seen in Poqomchi' communities and throughout Mesoamerica.

 Increasingly, though, mass produced, imported clothing is replacing traditional attire.
 In fact, this has already happened for most Poqomchi' men and boys.
-One byproduct of this trend is that it provides a form of employment outside of construction and traditional forms of income such as farming.
+One by-product of this trend is that it provides a form of employment outside of construction and traditional forms of income such as farming and artisenry.
 This supplemental income is relatively small, however, and the department of Alta Verapaz — where most Poqomchi' live — remains among the poorest economically.

-Indigenous Poqomchi' people On my final day in Alta Verapaz, I realized something: In Poqomchi' communities, one day is much like another.
-I shot a time lapse video that day as the late afternoon changed into the early evening.
-The footage, showing people making their way home via the town square, is included in our short film, Maya Timelapse, along with similar time lapse video footage from Itza, Kaqchikel and Tz'utujil Maya communities in Guatemala.
+On my final day in the department of Alta Verapaz, I realized something: In Poqomchi' communities, one day is much like another.
+I shot a time-lapse video that day as the late afternoon changed into the early evening.
+The footage, showing people making their way home via the town square, is included in our short film, Maya Timelapse, along with similar time-lapse video footage from Itza, Kaqchikel and Tz'utujil Maya communities in Guatemala.

-Indigenous Poqomchi' people Once the sun goes down there is little to do.
-Most people are ready to go to sleep and prepare to begin the next day.
+Once the sun goes down there is little to do.
+Most people are ready to go to sleep and begin the next day.
 In larger villages and towns there is something of a night life.
 Vendors set up food stalls that attract "night owls" until around 9pm.
 I sat at one of these on my last evening.
-My experience would have been richer if I understood the Poqomchi' language.
-Indigenous Poqomchi' people Instead, a little Español and the universal language of smiles and laughter conveyed mine and my hosts' appreciation of cultures that rarely meet.
+My experience would have been richer if I spoke the Poqomchi' language.
+Instead, a little Español and the universal language of smiles and laughter conveyed my and my hosts' appreciation of cultures that rarely meet.

 The Poqomchi' Maya are featured in our documentary, Ancient and Modern Mayan Peoples.
-Click or tap below to watch the trailer on YouTube.
+Click or tap the image below to watch it on our YouTube channel in full HD (1920x1080p) at 60 fps.
+Notes for teachers are also available.

 If you enjoyed reading this photo-ethnographic essay, please consider buying us a coffee to help us continue our work.
 Please click the link or scan the QR code below.
 Thanks!